Melting Heart Protein Brownies

 Back to the brownies though: A big THANK YOU to you guys for choosing this recipe in this month’s game of Pick the Next Recipe on Facebook.
 Without you, these brownies would never have been born!
 So thank you for motivating me to create this awesome recipe:

-3/8 cup of coconut nectar, or coconut sugar (see Note 2 for subs)
+3/8 cup Coconut Sugar (see Note 2 for subs)

-2 small (85g in total) cooked beets (see Note 3 for subs)
+2 small Beets (see Note 3 for subs)

 1. Blend all your ingredients together.
 Pour into a small (ideally silicone) brownie pan.
 If you want to make a larger batch of brownies, just duplicate the ingredients above.